FAQs: Small Business Administration (SBA) Loans and Grants for Agents

 I heard that the SBA was offering EIDL emergency grants of $1,000 to independent contractors that did not need to be repaid.
 Are these grants still available?

 With the adoption of the CARES Act II on December 27, 2020, Congress appropriated additional funds for the EIDL emergency grant program (which had previously run out of funds).
 However, emergency grants will now be “targeted,” meaning that the eligibility criteria are more restrictive.
 Please refer to the “’Targeted’ EIDL Advances” section below for more information.
-The SBA has not yet made an announcement to indicate when EIDL advances will once again be made available.
-C.A.R. will update this section once the SBA announces the reopening of the emergency grant program.

 Are EIDL loans forgivable?